 Email: Daniel.kyei@ofgem.gov.uk

-This document is to be used by all network companies as a guide to the data assurance requirements relating to the Data Submissions they make to Ofgem.
+This document is to be used by all Licensees as a guide to the data assurance requirements relating to the Data Submissions they make to Ofgem.
 It provides guidance on best practice for conducting and reporting Risk Assessment and Data Assurance Activities to ensure complete, accurate and timely Data is submitted to Ofgem.
 It also specifies the format, content, scope, and timing of reporting to Ofgem on Data Assurance Activities and plans.

-© Crown copyright 2023
+© Crown copyright 2024